Rob-McCormack/EC-Flat50Bench/ABOUT.md

 1. a **simple learner** trying to figure out whether it should capture or not.

 The surprising part is **not** that the code is clever, or that the model is **large** - it’s that **even in this tiny, clean setup, learning gets stuck at ~50%** for structural reasons, **not because the game or the algorithm are complicated**.

+### Summary of Significance

+This represents a rare category of **"Gradient-Erasing"** deterministic environments.
+It proves that you can construct a logic puzzle that is immune to Reinforcement Learning.
+The AI isn't stupid; the game is effectively **"jamming" the AI's radar**, forcing it to fly blind.

 ---